NM2/ditgbox-doc/README.md

-## SmarTIE Doc REPO
+## DITGBox Doc REPO

-In this repository it is stored the SmarTIE documentation.
+In this repository it is stored the DITGBox documentation.
 The GitHub page is built from the content of the _index.md_ file and using the **Couscous** framework, instead of Jekyll (provided by GitHub).

 Couscous helps to quickly define the template to use for the doc and dynamically creates a side menù.